mikegcoleman/fed-summit-hol/windows-modernize-aspnet-ops/README.md

 For instance if you see `$ip = <ip-address>` you would actually type something like `$ip = '10.0.0.4'`

 You will be asked to RDP into various servers.
-You will find the actual server names to use in your welcome email.
+You will find the actual server name on the slip of paper you received.

 ## <a name="prerequisites"></a>Prerequisites

-You will be provided a set of Windows Server 2016 virtual machines running in Azure, which are already configured with Docker and the Windows base images.
-You do not need Docker running on your laptop, but you will need a Remote Desktop client to connect to the VMs.
+You will be provided a Windows Server 2016 virtual machine running in Azure, which is already configured with Docker and the Windows base images.
+You do not need Docker running on your laptop, but you will need a Remote Desktop client to connect to the VM.

 - Windows - use the built-in Remote Desktop Connection app.
 - Mac - install [Microsoft Remote Desktop](https://itunes.apple.com/us/app/microsoft-remote-desktop/id715768417?mt=12) from the app store.